 Dr. Kopecky is also a visiting scholar of the economics department at Emory University.
 Prior to joining the Bank in 2010, she spent four years as an assistant professor of economics at the University of Western Ontario.
 In the fall of 2009, she was a visiting scholar at the Federal Reserve Bank of Minneapolis.
 She has published her research in several journals including the Review of Economic Studies, American Economic Journal: Macroeconomics, Review of Economic Dynamics, and the International Economic Review.

-Dr. Kopecky received a bachelor of arts degree in economics and a bachelor of science degree in mathematics from the State University of New York at Buffalo, and a master's degree and doctorate in economics at the University of Rochester.
+Dr. Kopecky received her doctorate in economics in 2007 and her master's degree in economics in 2003, both from the University of Rochester.
+She received her bachelor of arts degree in economics and her bachelor of science degree in mathematics from the State University of New York at Buffalo in 2001.

 Atlanta Fed Working Papers

 Old, Sick, Alone, and Poor: A Welfare Analysis of Old-Age Social Insurance Programs